openagri-eu/OpenAgri-PestAndDiseaseManagement/API.md

 The above example is returned when querying with the following parameters: \
 from_date - 2025-01-15 \
 to_date - 2025-01-20 \
-parcel and model ids - dependant on parcel upload and model creation.
+parcel and model ids - dependent on parcel upload and model creation.

 <h3> POST </h3>